 - Can my baby be treated during pregnancy?

 - What will be done for my baby immediately after birth?

 - Who can I contact to find out about community resources that may be able to help my child?

-- What are the odds of this happening again in future pregnancies?
+- What is the likelihood of this happening again in future pregnancies?

 - How can I keep this from happening again in the future?